Johnny Pattillo

 What did change therefore was one of the most audacious signings in Scottish football history as Anderson persuaded superstar Billy Steel to join the Dark Blues for a world record fee of £24,000.
 Inside-left Steel would join inside-right Pattillo in a new dynamic forward line, alongside former Hearts centre-forward Bobby Flavell who joined shortly afterwards and it wasn't long before the trio shot Dundee to two Hampden cup final appearances in the same season.

-The first of those appearances was in the League Cup Final of 1951 and Dundee's 3–2 win over Rangers is one of the best finals the National Stadium has ever seen.
+The first of those appearances was in the League Cup Final of 1951 and Dundee's 3–2 win over Rangers.
 Pattillo scored in the 5-1 semi-final win over Motherwell at Ibrox but the real glory came for him in the final when he scored the second on sixty-nine minutes.
-Pattillo ran on to a Flavell through ball and shot high past Brown in the Rangers goal to put the Dark Blues 2-1 ahead.
+Pattillo ran on to a Flavell through ball and shot high past Bobby Brown in the Rangers goal to put the Dark Blues 2-1 ahead.

 Dundee returned to Hampden just five months later when they appeared in their second final of the season but there was no joy this time in the Scottish Cup as Motherwell took the trophy back to Lanarkshire with a 4–0 win.
 Pattillo played in the final and all five matches en route, scoring four times, which included a brace against Wigtown in a 7-1 second round away win and the only goal in a 1–0 victory over Berwick at Dens in the next round.

 The final against Motherwell proved to be Pattillo's penultimate match for The Dee as the following week at Dens against Third Lanark in the final match of the season in the 'A' Division, Pattillo made his last appearance in dark blue, unusually at right back!

 That summer he moved back to his hometown team Aberdeen to take up a coaching role but in February 1953 he was appointed manager of St Johnstone and pulled on their light blue shirt eight times to become one of the first player/managers in Scottish Football history.

 Pattillo left St Johnstone in 1958 and retired from the game and died aged 79 in August 2002.
 In his six years at Dens he scored sixty-seven goals, making him twentieth on Dundee's all-time top goalscorers' list, putting him ahead of other high goalscorers Dens Park Tommy Coyne, Ray Stephen, Iain Ferguson, Nacho Novo, Juan Sara, Alec Stott and George Merchant.

 He also did something that none of those of other goalscoring legends achieved by winning a major honour and scoring a goal in the final in the process and for that he will always be revered on Sandeman Street.